Higher Rate Stamp Duty Bands

 Higher rate stamp duty bands

-Stamp Duty Land Tax (SDLT) is a progressive tax paid when purchasing residential property in England, Wales and Northern Ireland.
+Stamp Duty Land Tax (SDLT) is a progressive tax paid when purchasing residential property in England and Northern Ireland.

 Since April 2016 you must now pay 3% on top of the normal SDLT rates if buying a new residential property means that you’ll own more than one, even if your other properties are outside of the UK.
 The table shows the SDLT bands including the 3% higher rate.